chrisbarrett/elisp-namespaces/readme.md

 ## Gotchas and Limitations

+Byte-compilation sometimes fails to expand definition forms.
+If you experience issues, wrap everything after your namespace declaration in an `(@eval-after-load my-ns ...)`.

 Due to internal name-mangling, you won't be able to use features like eldoc or `describe-function` on symbols defined by `defn`, `def` and `defmutable`.
 However, their fully-qualified exported forms work fine.